 2. Next, determine the length of any side.

-Since the length of all sides on a polygon are equal, you can choose any side to measure.
+Since the length of all sides on a regular polygon are equal, you can choose any side to measure.

 3. Finally, calculate the apothem.